htcondor/htcondor/docs/admin-manual/security.rst

 Importantly, neither user nor administrator is responsible for securely moving the token - e.g., there is no chance it will be leaked into an email archive.

+If a *condor_master*, *condor_startd*, or *condor_schedd* daemon cannot
+authenticate with the collector, it will automatically perform a token request from the collector.

 To use the token request workflow, the user needs a confidential channel to the server or an appropriate auto-approval rule needs to be in place.
 The simplest